thaibault/boostnode-deprecated/README.md

     For advanced usage see the recommended module pattern described in "path/to/boosNode/__init__.py".

+    BoostNode is able to witch itself between python2.X and python3.X.
-    To switch boosNode version between python3.X and python 2.X use this
+    To switch boostNode version between python3.X and python 2.X use this
     command:

     /path/to/boostNode/runnable/macro.py -p /path/to/boostNode -e py